Sports Journalists' Association: History

 The association was founded in 1948, as the Sports Writers' Association.
-Following a merger with the Professional Sports Photographers' Association in 2002, the organization changed its title to the more inclusive Sports Journalists' Association.
+Following a merger with the Professional Sports Photographers' Association in 2002, the organisation subsequently changed its title to the more inclusive Sports Journalists' Association.
 Furthermore, the SJA worked alongside the Glasgow Commonwealth Games.
 Being the driving force behind its development, the recognition that the Commonwealth Games brought to the Sports Journalists Association helped SJA to become known in the sport of rugby.
 Since then, the SJA has been very successful.
 In 2012, the Sports Journalists' Association was fortunate to be included within the 10,000 other colleagues involved at the Olympics in London.

-The SJA hosts the oldest sports awards ceremony in Britain, which began in 1949.
-The SJA British Sports Awards essentially honors the outstanding journalists and their work within the field.
-Ladbrokes, The National Lottery, and BT Sports are all companies who support and sponsor events hosted by the SJA.

 Awards

-It stages two prestigious awards events, an annual Sports Awards ceremony which recognises outstanding performances by British sportsmen and women during the previous year, and the British Sports Journalism Awards, the industry's "Oscars", sponsored by UK Sport and presented each March.
+The SJA stages two annual award events.